H5N1 Response

 Effective July 22, 2024, Colorado agriculture officials are requiring all licensed dairy farms in the state to submit milk samples weekly to be tested for the virus.
 Though pasteurization has proven extremely effective in inactivating the H5N1 virus in milk, Colorado leads the nation in human cases of H5N1, including several new cases in poultry farmworkers.

 FDA’s longstanding position is that unpasteurized, raw milk can harbor dangerous microorganisms that can pose serious health risks to consumers, and FDA is reminding consumers of the risks associated with raw milk consumption in light of the HPAI detections.
 On June 6, FDA issued a letter to all state, territorial, and tribal partners offering recommendations regarding the sale and consumption of raw milk amid the H5N1 outbreak.
+In an August letter, the U.S. Food and Drug Administration (FDA), National Conference on Interstate Milk Shipments (NCIMS), and U.S. Department of Agriculture (USDA) asked State Departments of Agriculture to engage in a voluntary six-week silo sampling study to determine the prevalence of H5N1 in raw milk at dairy processing facilities.

 Specifically regarding raw milk cheese, the FDA has said, "Because of the limited information available about the transmission of HPAI (H5N1) in raw milk, the FDA recommends that industry does not manufacture or sell raw milk or raw milk cheese products made with milk from cows showing symptoms of illness, including those infected with avian influenza or exposed to those infected with avian influenza."